Wahib13/trend-engine/README.md

 ## Summary

-A personal data-driven project that collects and analyzes activity across online content feeds to understand and summarize emerging trends.
-The tool aggregates posts, discussions, and articles from multiple sources to highlight what’s most relevant and interesting.
-Main goal: reduce doom-scrolling and explore how trending topics evolve over time.
+Trend Engine is a personal data-driven project focused on **collecting and organizing articles from online content feeds** in order to better understand what topics are being discussed across sources.

+At its current stage, the project focuses on:

+- Ingesting articles from predefined sources(RSS feeds)
+- Storing and deduplicating articles in a structured database
+- Assigning simple, source-derived topics to articles.
+Deeper analysis is planned for future iterations.

+The broader goal is to **reduce doom-scrolling** by creating a clean, structured view of incoming content, while laying the groundwork for future trend detection, topic modeling, and summarization.

+## Motivation

-I built this tool to reduce doom-scrolling and help myself stay informed efficiently.
-I get a daily digest of what’s trending and what I actually care about.
+I built this tool to help myself stay informed without constantly scrolling through feeds.
+Instead of consuming everything in real time, the idea is to collect content in the background and surface what’s relevant in a more deliberate, digestible way.

 ## Data Model